jimuhh/LDAF-Content/industrial-hemp.md

 <!-- Below are the standard fields describing the benefits, requirements and means of accessing the service.
 Each one is a referenced "description with headline" content type.
 User can add up to ten of these -->

-   ### TK
+   ### Types of licenses
   make recommendations or execute tree surgery-type work, including:
-   - tree removal,
-   - pruning,
-   - trimming,
-   - cabling,
-   - fertilization, and cavity work.
+- **Grower License:** Authorizes cultivation of industrial hemp regardless of the intended use
+- **Processor License:** Authorizes processing of non-consumable industrial hemp
+- **Seed Producer:** Authorizes production, transportation, and selling of industrial hemp seed
+- **Handler:** Authorizes transportation, commercial harvesting, cleaning and packaging hemp seed, brokering and testing industrial hemp

  <!-- // description with headline CT reference -->